What is a Data Warehouse?

 The Snowflake Data Cloud includes a pure cloud, SQL data warehouse from the ground up.
 Designed with a patented new architecture to handle all aspects of data and analytics, it combines high performance, high concurrency, simplicity, and affordability at levels not possible with other data warehouses.

 Snowflake physically separates but logically integrates storage, compute, and services (like metadata and user management).
 Because each one of these components is separate, they can be expanded and contracted independently, enabling Snowflake to be more responsive and adaptable.

 Snowflake employs a central persisted data repository that is accessible from all compute nodes.
 But similar to shared-nothing architecture, Snowflake processes queries using MPP (massively parallel processing) compute clusters.
 In this set-up, each node in the cluster stores a portion of the entire data set locally.

 Snowflake can also serve as your data lake while maintaining at-cost spend for cloud data storage.
 A Snowflake data lake can natively ingest and query a wide variety of disparate data types — from JSON, CSV, and tables to Parquet, ORCand more — in a relational format and with full transactional ACID integrity.

-The Snowflake Cloud Data Platform also includes Data Lake, Data Sharing and Data Marketplace, and elastic infrastructure and integrations for Data Engineering, Data Application Development, Data Science, and AI and ML projects.
+The Snowflake Platform also includes Data Lake, Data Sharing and Data Collaboration, and Data Marketplace, and elastic infrastructure and integrations for Data Engineering, Data Application Development, Data Science, and AI and ML projects.